causality-loop/rofi-pass/README.md

 password123
 ```
 - To use the script after setting up *Pass*, simply browse to the site and type the script keybinding; the username/email and password should be entered in both fields, respectively

 ### Without flags
 ```
 ./rofi-pass.sh
 ```
 - Works like `passmenu --type`
-- Password store entries need not submit to any specific format outside those recommended by the developers of *Pass*
+- Password store entries need not submit to any specific format outside of those indicated by the developers of *Pass*
 - To use the script after setting up *Pass*, type the keybinding and select which password store entry you'd like typed out from the *Rofi* menu

 ## Notes